See all chapters of A Guide to Solvency II.

 As noted in the diagram below, a UK Solvency II group can exist at different levels in a group structure.

-2. Group Supervision: Applicable Rules and Specific Considerations Depending on Type of Group
+2. Group Supervision: Applicable Rules and Specific Considerations

 Scenario 1 and Scenario 2 Groups

-Both Scenario 1 and Scenario 2 groups are supervised pursuant to the rules set out in the Group Supervision section of the PRA Rulebook, which includes rules governing group solvency (discussed in the next section), group reporting requirements, certain requirements regarding intra-group transactions, and certain risk management and internal control requirements.
+Both Scenario 1 and Scenario 2 groups are supervised pursuant to the rules set out in the Group Supervision Part of the PRA Rulebook, which includes rules governing group solvency (discussed in the next section), group reporting requirements, certain requirements regarding intra-group transactions, and certain risk management and internal control requirements.

 Scenario 3 Groups

-At the date of this publication, only Bermuda, Switzerland and the EEA member countries have been deemed to be equivalent for this purpose.
-Due to bilateral arrangements between the UK and the US pursuant to the Bilateral Agreement Between the United States of America and the United Kingdom on Prudential Measures Regarding Insurance and Reinsurance (the UK/US Bilateral Agreement) supervision for US-parented groups occurs at the level of the US parent entity and by the supervisor in that parent entity's home state, with the PRA having the ability to supervise at the level of any UK sub-group.
+Due to the UK-US Bilateral Agreement, supervision for US-parented groups occurs at the level of the US parent entity and by the supervisor in that parent entity’s home state, with the PRA having the ability to supervise at the level of any UK sub-group.

 - A description of the (re)insurance group’s risk management framework.